VincentToups/digital-ocean-datascience/data-science-basics.md

 ![](hitme.gif)

-I have a confession to make: I'm a console cowboy.
 A lot of data science tutorials are all about Jupyter or RStudio, but the fact is I do all my data science and just about most everything else from Emacs.
 I encourage students to get comfortable on the command line, since otherwise graphical user interfaces will form a ceiling for their career.
 The justification for this idea is that data scientists need at least two things to succeed: data and the means to get their results in front of other people.
 If a data scientist has broad technical skills they can do both of these things without relying on other technical experts.
 Getting comfortable with the Unix command line is the seed for those other technical skills.

 So let's ssh to our machine.